brownplt/chaff-gen-artifacts/README.md

 # Artifacts: Conceptual Mutation Testing

 TODO:

-- [] Please use open formats for documents and preferably CSV or JSON for data.
-- [] List of claims NOT supported by the artifact
-- [] Found error in paper figure 3 (off by 1/ #N/A).
+- [] Found error in paper figure 3 (off by 1 + #N/A).
 If a WFE had no fingerprint, this was becasue (as Jack warned) it was impossible to identify the failing test in Pyret logs for Nile.
 In this case, we did not use these WFEs for our labelling or clustering analysis.